NemirovD/fled_demo/README.md

 if a value is input that is not included in the list above the program will default to a greyscale image.

+To start recording simply press enter, when the recording is done the program will show you the location of the light and its morse code value.
+If you want to exit the program go back to the webcam window and press escape.